 Parents are welcome to attend meetings of the Spruce Street School Board of Trustees.
 The Board is responsible for the strategic, financial, and legal well-being of the school.
 The Board includes current parents, alumni-parents, staff, and community members.
 Board members are elected for three-year terms.
-Download our Annual Report.
+Download our Strategic Plan and Annual Report.

-Geoff Harris (Chair) is the parent of two daughters, both currently at Spruce Street School.
+Geoff is the parent of two daughters, both who have moved on to middle school.
+Geoff is co-founder and managing partner of Flying Fish Partners, an early stage venture capital fund headquartered in Seattle.
 A graduate of Brown University and a native of Boston, Geoff spent 15 years at Microsoft in roles spanning Digital Media, Mobile and Natural User Interfaces.
 He lives with his wife Erin on Capitol Hill.

-Lisa Haselby moved to Seattle in 1998 to work at Amazon.com.
+Lisa moved to Seattle in 1998 to work at Amazon.com.
 Prior to that, she worked at the Ann Arbor Mediation Center and Mediation Training and Consultation Institute for over 6 years.
+In addition to serving on the Spruce Street School board, Lisa was a founding board member of Soccer4Change.
 She studied Creative Writing at the University of Michigan and enjoys poetry, photography, design, gardening, and Pilates.
-Her son graduated from Spruce Street School and is now a 7th grader at The Northwest School.
+Her son is a Spruce Street School alumnus.